 - A. An outdoor light fixture shall be limited to a maximum height of 18 feet. - B. Outdoor lighting shall utilize energy-efficient (high pressure sodium, low pressure sodium, hard-wired compact florescent, or other lighting technology that is of equal or greater energy efficiency) fixtures and lamps. - C. Lighting fixtures shall be shielded or recessed to minimize light bleed to adjoining properties, by: - 1.
 Directing each light fixture downward and away from adjoining properties and public rights-of-way, so that no on-site light fixture directly illuminates an area off the site; - 2.
 Ensuring that the light source (e.g., bulb, etc.) is not visible from off the site; - 3.
 Confining glare and reflections within the boundaries of the site to the maximum extent feasible; and - 4.
-Incorporating a cut-off shield to prevent light spill for any light sources over 10 feet high. - D. No lighting on private property shall produce an illumination level greater than one footcandle on any property within a residential zoning district except on the site of the light source. - E. No permanently installed lighting or lighted signs shall blink, flash, or be of unusually high intensity or brightness, as determined by the Director. - F. Up Llighting shall not be used to illuminate a building's architectural features. except as determined by the review authority.
-However lLighting may be used to keynote special features such as towers and decorative cornices as determined by the review authority. but no features should be up lit.
-Full lighting of building facades is prohibited.
+Incorporating a cut-off shield to prevent light spill for any light sources over 10 feet high. - D. No lighting on private property shall produce an illumination level greater than one footcandle on any property within a residential zoning district except on the site of the light source. - E. No lighting or lighted signs shall blink, flash, or be of unusually high intensity or brightness, as determined by the Director. - F. Up lighting shall not be used to illuminate a building's architectural features.
+However lighting may be used to keynote special features such as towers and decorative cornices as determined by the review authority.